LucaMattiocco/Naca0012_EasyVVUQ/README.md

 ## Project Overview

-This repository is dedicated to implementing uncertainty quantification for computational fluid dynamics (CFD) simulations using Polynomial Chaos Expansion (PCE) methods.
+This repository focuses on implementing uncertainty quantification for computational fluid dynamics (CFD) simulations using Polynomial Chaos Expansion (PCE) methods.
 The main script, `Naca0012_EasyVVUQ_Diff_PCE_Order.py`, interfaces with STAR-CCM+ to facilitate the analysis and is adaptable for various CFD scenarios.

 ## Repository Contents